AguaClara/Textbook/Flocculation/Floc_Derivations.rst

 Baffle Spacing
 ==============
 The core equation relating flow geometry and velocity gradient is Equation :eq:`flocGeoG`.
 If the jet has fully expanded before entering the next contraction then the minor loss coefficient is a constant.
-Rearranging for :math:`S`, we get:
+Rearranging for :math:`S`, we obtain:

 .. math::
   :label: Floc_baffle_spacing_of_K